 As a side note: almost all road rage incidents can be resolved without the display or use of a firearm.
 You should never display your firearm unless you are in a situation where you must use it to neutralize a threat of death or great bodily injury.
 Pulling a gun during a road rage incident is generally a bad idea.
 Unless, of course, the situation escalates into a deadly-force situation.

 Another of the most common mistakes handgun owners in South Carolina make is improperly storing their handgun in their vehicle.
-If you have a valid South Carolina Concealed Weapons Permit (CWP) or a permit from a state which South Carolina has reciprocity, that person may carry a handgun on their person, concealed, under any seat in the vehicle, or in any open or closed storage compartment within the vehicle’s passenger compartment.
+If you have a valid South Carolina Concealed Weapons Permit (CWP) or a permit from a state which South Carolina has reciprocity, you may carry a handgun on your person, concealed, under any seat in the vehicle, or in any open or closed storage compartment within the vehicle’s passenger compartment.

 Out-of-State Handgun Transfers